intel/vaapi-fits/README.md

 option|description
 ------|-----------
+<nobr>`--platform PLATFORM`</nobr> | This flag is REQUIRED.
+Loads the capabilities for PLATFORM to determine which tests can execute (see `lib/caps/` directory for supported platforms)
 <nobr>`-v`</nobr> | Make console more verbose (can be specified multiple times)
 <nobr>`--artifact-retention NUM`</nobr> | Retention policy for test artifacts (e.g. encoded or decoded output files) 0 = Keep None; 1 = Keep Failed; 2 = Keep All
 <nobr>`--parallel-metrics`</nobr> | SSIM and PSNR calculations will be processed in parallel mode